 In this publication, I address popular uses of the term 'retrocausation' in connection with quantum theory, and find that there is much that needs to be corrected and clarified.
 Much of the discussion in the literature on this topic involves inconsistencies and equivocation about what retrocausation really is, and about what it can do.
 In … Continue reading A critical look at popular ‘retrocausation’ claims.
 Do they hold up?

 https://alonzipodcast.com/wp/2018/11/01/our-unseen-reality-the-relativistic-transactional-interpretation-of-quantum-mechanics-with-ruth-kastner/ Note correction: I should have said that a real photon goes FROM the emitter TO the absorber (said it backwards, LOL).

 I had fun in Buenos Aires last summer with the great people in the Grupo de Filosofía de las Ciencias.
 Here is my talk on how to understand the emergence of classicality from the quantum level in the context of statistical approaches. https://youtu.be/kvXYmB2qj88

-This post points out a little-known but powerful and important argument from Joe Henson regarding a proposed interpretation of quantum theory known as "Qbism".
+This post is a critique of an interpretational approach to quantum theory known as "Qbism."
 Qbism is currently advocated primarily by Fuchs, Mermin, and Schack.
-Henson's argument discloses a crucial fallacy in Qbism's claim to demonstrate that quantum mechanics is a local theory, where a 'local' … Continue reading Why “making sense of quantum theory” by denying that theories are about the world does not really work
+Here, I discuss a little-known but powerful and important argument from Joe Henson regarding Qbism.
+Henson's argument discloses a crucial fallacy in Qbism's claim to "save locality" in quantum theory; … Continue reading Why “making sense of quantum theory” by denying that theories are about the world does not really work

 via A quantum myth for our times